junxit/us-congress-bills-109/bill.md

     >     - **(C)**
     >       - **(i)** The Secretary shall, to the maximum extent practicable, adhere to the list and tentative schedule published under subparagraph (A)(ii) in developing or revising recovery plans pursuant to this paragraph.
     >       - **(ii)** The Secretary shall provide the reasons for any deviation from the list and tentative schedule published under subparagraph (A)(ii), in each report to the Congress under subsection (e).
+    >   - **(4)** The Secretary, using the priority ranking system required under paragraph (3), shall prepare or revise such plans within 10 years after the date of the enactment of the Threatened and Endangered Species Recovery Act of 2005.
     > - **(c)** *Plan contents*
     >   - **(1)**
     >     - **(A)** Except as provided in subparagraph (E), a recovery plan shall be based on the best available scientific data and shall include the following: